 - Certified Unified Program Agencies (CUPA) Forum Board

 - Local Enforcement Agencies

-In 2016-2017, the Task Force conducted an initiative focused on the communities and East and West Oakland.
+In 2016-2017, the Task Force conducted an initiative focused on the communities of East and West Oakland.
 Both communities are overburdened by multiple sources of pollution and high rates of childhood asthma, according to CalEnviroScreen.
 For an overview of this initiative, please see the Oakland Initiative Report (PDF, 4MB).

 Initiative: Los Angeles

 In 2015-2016, the Task Force conducted an initiative focused on the Los Angeles communities of Boyle Heights and Pacoima.
 Both communities are among the top 5 percent of disadvantaged communities in California, according to CalEnviroScreen.
 For an overview of this initiative, please see the Los Angeles Initiative Report (PDF, 6MB).